 Mileage ($65.5 cents per mile as of 06/30/2023)

 Parking fees (not tickets)

 All expenses such as loan payments, repairs, maintenance, and gas should be paid for through your personal account.
 Parking and toll fees can be paid through your business account.
 We will capture the mileage reimbursement through our Accountable Plan.

-What if my previous accountant said I could deduct the full cost of my personal vehicle?
+What if my previous accountant said I could deduct the full cost of my vehicle?

-Collective takes a very conservative stance to protect our members on items the IRS commonly flags for audits.
+Collective takes a conservative stance to protect our members on items the IRS commonly flags for audits.
 Cars are specifically called out to the IRS on tax returns and are a highly audited item.
-If it's not a car that is used exclusively for business purposes, it's difficult to substantiate the expense.
-Your previous accountant may have been willing to take more risk.
-Also, tax and accounting advice changes once you an S Corp.
+Also, tax and accounting advice changes once you become an S Corp.

 Disclaimer: The information contained in this document is provided for informational purposes only and should not be construed as financial or tax advice.
 It is not intended to be a substitute for obtaining accounting or other financial advice from an appropriate financial adviser or for the purpose of avoiding U.S. Federal, state or local tax payments and penalties.